Divyanshu-DXS/Java-Code-Sandbox/src/Multithreading/Multithreading.md

 - Blocked/Waiting   : A thread is in this state when it is waiting for a resource or for another thread to perform an action.
 - Terminated    : A thread is in this state when it has finished executing.

+### Thread Priorities

+Java assigns priority to its threads, that can decide or conclude the running order when compared to other threads.
+These priorities are set in integer values.
+This can decide the running order and when execution needs to be switched from one thread to another .... this is called <U>CONTEXT SWITCHING.</U>

 ### Thread Methods
 - start( ): Begins the execution of the thread.
 The Java Virtual Machine (JVM) calls the run() method of the thread.
 - run( ): The entry point for the thread.
 When the thread is started, the run() method is invoked.
 If the thread was created using a class that implements Runnable, the run() method will execute the run() method of that Runnable object.